 List of Popular Side Hustles:

-- any manual labor you do on the side – plumbing, electrician, mowing the lawn, etc.
+• any manual labor you do on the side – plumbing, electrician, lawn mowing, etc.

-In a nutshell, you need not own a multi-million dollar company in order to qualify for a business card.
-Nor would you need to have a physical office – your business address can be your primary residence.
+In summary, you do not need to own a multi-million dollar company to qualify for a business card, nor do you need a physical office – your business address can be your primary residence.

 Furthermore, you don’t need to work in your business full-time.
-It can be part-time or seasonal, or a few hours throughout the year.
-As long as you are engaged in some form of activity to earn a profit, you are eligible!
+It can be part-time, seasonal, or a few hours throughout the year.

 To sum it up, any side hustle will do, regardless of the nature and structure of your enterprise.